microsoft/theme-converter-for-vs/.github/ISSUE_TEMPLATE/bug_report.md

  - VS version: [e.g. 16.10.2, 17.0.0 Preview 3]
  - Theme used: [e.g. [Panda](https://marketplace.visualstudio.com/items?itemName=tinkertrain.theme-panda)]

+**Impact**
+Please describe how this bug impacts your theme.
+Is this bug blocking you from releasing the theme, or is this a mild annoyance?

 **Additional context**
 Add any other context about the problem here.